SuperWangKai/Luck-Draw/README.md

 #Run
 You can paste your candidates text into LIST.txt and every line will be a candidate.

+Every winner will be removed from the candidates and you can press the reset button to bring them back.

 Press gear icon of the program to open the setting window and you can customize the program as you want.

 #Screenshot